erintherad/erinblog/content/blog/a-week-of-feelings/index.md

 >“_You can purchase a gun, go out, and shoot someone the same day in Georgia, but you can't register and vote on the same day._”

 I am aware and have been aware of Asian hate crimes increasing across America.
 But at that moment, it still feels distant and it doesn’t connect with me.
-I compartmentalize my feelings and began my work day.
+I compartmentalize my feelings and begin my work day.

 ### Wednesday evening